 Annual Mathlympics for All Singapore Primary Schools

-Beginning this year, we will donate a percentage of our proceeds from the Annual Mathlympics towards the support of children battling with cancer together with KK Women's and Children's Hospital, and SingHealth DukeNUS (Paediatrics).
+As we have done so last year, this year we will donate a percentage of our proceeds from the Annual Mathlympics towards the support of children battling with cancer through SingHealth Duke-NUS Paediatric Academic Clinical Programme – CCF-Psychosocial and Supportive Care for Paediatric Oncology Programme.

 Every year, thousands of brilliant children take part in our Annual Mathlympics competition.
 It is meaningful that this competition can be a platform to create awareness and support.
 To read more, please click here.